NorthCoastChurch/IT-Policy/Policy-9-Email-and-Messaging-Systems.md

-# Email
+# Email and Messaging Systems

 # **Definitions**

+**Electronic mail (e-mail)**: Any message, image, form, attachment, data, or other communication sent, received, or stored within an electronic mail system.
+For the purpose of this policy instant messaging, text messaging, and other forms of electronic communication are also considered electronic mail.

 **Anti-Spoofing**: A technique for identifying and dropping units of data, called packets, that have a false source address.

 **Antivirus**: Software used to prevent, detect, and remove malicious software.

 **Electronic mail system**: Any computer software application that allows electronic mail to be communicated from one computing system to another.

-**Electronic mail (e-mail)**: Any message, image, form, attachment, data, or other communication sent, received, or stored within an electronic mail system.

 **Email spoofing:** The forgery of an email header so the message appears to have originated from someone other than the actual source.
 The goal of email spoofing is to get recipients to open, and possibly even respond to, a solicitation to provide sensitive data or perform an action such as processing a wire transfer.